Abir-Alasam/Projects/README.md

   Omnidirectional Drive: Four-wheel holonomic drive provides full movement flexibility.

   Arduino Control: Custom algorithm dictates movement and firing sequences based on sensor input.
+## Buoyancy Operated Aquatic Transport (B.O.A.T.) is a 3D-printed, motorized catamaran designed for a collegiate engineering design challenge.
+The goal was to create a sub-8-inch vessel capable of carrying a 50g payload and traversing a water channel within 30 seconds.

+This project involved the full design cycle: conceptualizing three distinct hull designs, evaluating them based on propulsion, stability, and manufacturability, and selecting a dual-hull (catamaran) concept for its superior performance.
+The final design was modeled in SolidWorks, with buoyancy calculations confirming it would support its own weight and payload.
+Key features include a custom propeller, a lightweight platform connecting the two hulls, and an integrated motor assembly.

+The physical prototype successfully met all competition requirements, demonstrating effective buoyancy, stability, and speed.